-Have fresh tomatoes all year round by using these Secrets to Growing Tomatoes in Containers and relish these organic juicy vegetables in your small garden!
+Have the best tomatoes all growing season by using these Secrets to Growing Tomatoes in Containers, and relish sweet, juicy, and organic supply in your small garden!

-Tomatoes are everyone’s favorite, and there’s nothing like having fresh, juicy, homegrown tomato when you feel like having one!
-In this article, we have some of the Secrets to Growing Tomatoes in Containers that will help you cultivate them easily!
+Tomatoes are everyone’s favorite, and there’s nothing like having fresh, juicy, homegrown tomatoes when you feel like having one!
+In this article, we are sharing some of the best Secrets to Growing Tomatoes in Containers that will help you cultivate them easily!

 1. Choose a Large Container

 Choosing the right container for growing tomatoes is the key.

 - Pot size for growing tomatoes depends upon the variety.
 You should rather choose a large container–a 12-16 inches pot or bucket is sufficient for growing most of the varieties.

 - Avoid taking small pots for growing tomatoes since they get root-bound because of the widespread root system and result in low yield.